The slow weeks back to yourself.

 Swelling and tightness gradually ease over six weeks.
 Full activity return is often six to eight weeks.

 Once cleared by your surgeon, HBOT can support cellular repair without requiring any chest contact.
-JUNÒ can target the lower back, hips, and legs — areas that compensate for restricted upper-body posture — never touching the surgical site.
+JUNÒ can target the lower back, hips, and legs (areas that compensate for restricted upper-body posture), never touching the surgical site.

 Infrared sauna is the last to introduce, once the surgeon confirms incision sites are fully healed and supportive garments are no longer required.

 Always after explicit clearance from your surgeon.
-As a general guide: HBOT typically from week 2-3, JUNÒ on non-chest areas from week 3-4, infrared sauna from week 6 once incisions are fully healed.
+As a general guide:

 CAIAN does not provide post-surgical medical care, breast-implant massage protocols, or anything involving direct contact with the surgical site.
 All care related to the implants and incisions remains with your surgeon.